 Ohio.
 COTC also has articulation agreements with many private universities.

 Middle and high school students earn both high school credit and college credit at the same time with College Credit Plus (CCP) at COTC.
 Classes are offered at all COTC campuses and online and at select high schools.
 CCP is open to all public, private or home-schooled students in grades seven through 12 deemed college ready and is offered at no cost to students.
 More than 1,200 students take classes through CCP.
+And, eligible CCP students may receive up to $1000 per semester after high school graduation to continue their education at COTC with the CCP Scholarship.

 Memberships and Accreditations